-By the end of this article, you’ll understand why Google penalizes websites and how to execute the Google penalty removal process without spending a penny on a penalty removal service.
+By the end of this article, you’ll understand why Google penalizes websites and how to execute the Google penalty removal process without spending a penny on a Google penalty recovery service.

 Google is like a girlfriend.
 You put in a lot of hard work to win her trust.

 But just like any relationship, if you violate the terms of the relationship, you get punished.
 In some cases, you lose the relationship altogether.